Best Routers for Gaming – Buyers Guide & ReviewsLast Updated: October 8, 2021

 What is certain is that the best routers for gaming are made by leading and some of the most widely recognised tech companies in the world, including Google, Norton, Netgear and Asus Republic of Gamers (ROG).
 Still, where do you start in your search for the gaming router that will best suit your purposes?

-To simplify matters for shoppers, our team has researched the best gaming routers on the market in 2021, assessing their performance, efficiency, value for money and user-friendliness.
+To simplify matters for shoppers, our team has researched the best gaming routers on the market, assessing their performance, efficiency, value for money and user-friendliness.
 If you need a quality gaming router, you are bound to find something for your purposes in this buyers guide and reviews.

 With an impressive 2.6Gbps of wireless speed, the NETGEAR Nighthawk Pro Gaming WiFi Router is our choice for the best all-round gaming router.
 The router’s speed can be divided between multiple devices to minimise lag.
 As an added benefit, this router is also great at prioritising gaming.
 It’s clear that NETGEAR had optimum connectivity in mind when they designed this product—the Geo-filter monitors local connections, set by the user, in order to avoid any stalls.
 Finally, a customisable dashboard displays all necessary information including network bandwidth, and security settings.